sfletche/til/git/cherry-pick-vs-rebase.md

-Today I learned why git cherry-pick is sometimes easier than git rebase.
+Today I learned why git cherry-pick is sometimes less problematic than git rebase.

 I rebase often.
-Occasionally the `rebase` is particularly problematic (lots of merge conflicts) and my solution in such cases is to `cherry-pick` the individual commits onto master branch.
+Occasionally the `rebase` is particularly problematic (lots of merge conflicts) and my solution in such cases is to `cherry-pick` the individual commits onto master branch, which for some reason, produces far fewer conflicts than rebasing.
-I do this because nearly every time I do, the number of conflicts is considerably less.

-My question was why this would be the case.
+Until today, I didn't understand why this would be the case.
+Isn't rebasing essentially the same as cherry-picking?

-After talking with some knowledgable co-workers, I finally understand why.
+After talking with some more knowledgable co-workers, I finally understand why.

-Say I have the following
+Say I have two feature branches, one branched from the other

     A-B-C (master)
        \